Edison-Watch/open-edison/README.md

 # Open Edison

+Run locally in with uvx: `uvx open-edison --config-dir ~/edison-config`

 Open-source MCP security, aggregation, and monitoring.
 Provides core functionality of <https://edison.watch> for local, single-user use.

 ## Features